El Paso Cost of Living: Your Complete Monthly Budget Guide

 affordable utilities in el paso

-If you’re budgeting for living in El Paso, plan on roughly $180–$200 a month for core utilities and household essentials: basic services average about $200 monthly (with energy bills near $173 and a typical 915‑sq‑ft apartment around $182.86), phone service adds another $203.47 on average, and overall utility costs run about 8.1% below the national average.
+Plan on roughly $180 to $200 a month for core utilities in El Paso.
+Basic services average about $200 monthly, with energy bills near $173 and a typical 915-sq-ft apartment running about $182.86.
+Phone service adds another $203.47 on average.
+Overall, utility costs in El Paso run about 8.1% below the national average.

 Item Typical Cost